Dry Keratoconjunctivitis

 Posterior scleritis is easily overlooked and may present with eye pain, vision loss, proptosis, and diplopia.
 The T-sign on B-scan ultrasound is useful for diagnosis.

-In patients with scleritis, systematic evaluation including RF, ANA, ANCA, complement, and chest X-ray is recommended to screen for systemic diseases5).
+In patients with scleritis, systematic evaluation including RF, ANA, ANCA, complement, and chest X-ray is recommended as a workup for systemic diseases 5).

-Regular ophthalmologic screening is strongly recommended.
-Early detection and treatment of scleritis and peripheral corneal ulcers directly impact visual prognosis.
-Especially during periods of high RA disease activity or in malignant RA, ocular screening is important even in the absence of symptoms.
-Additionally, patients using hydroxychloroquine require regular monitoring for retinal toxicity.
+Regular ophthalmologic examinations are strongly recommended.
+Early detection and treatment of scleritis and peripheral corneal ulcers are directly linked to visual prognosis.
+Especially during periods of high RA disease activity or in malignant RA, ophthalmologic screening is important even in the absence of symptoms.
+Additionally, for patients using hydroxychloroquine, regular monitoring for retinal toxicity is necessary.

-Treatment of ocular manifestations of RA involves both local ophthalmic therapy and systemic treatment by a rheumatologist.
+Treatment of ocular lesions in RA involves both local ophthalmic treatment and systemic treatment by internal medicine (rheumatology).

-For mild to moderate keratoconjunctivitis sicca, the following are applied stepwise:
+For mild to moderate dry keratoconjunctivitis, the following are applied stepwise.

-In cases with Sjögren’s syndrome, dry eye tends to be more severe, and adding cyclosporine ophthalmic solution may be considered.
+In patients with Sjögren syndrome, dry eye tends to become severe, and the addition of cyclosporine eye drops may be considered.

 |---|---|